kerwin612/teleport/rfd/0126-backend-migrations.md

 since they may have a version of `api` that contains updated proto messages.

 #### Stricter Resource Versioning

+> This option was rejected due to its scope and complexity.
+The machinery required for this option to work would take a
+> long time and be a massive overhaul.
+Changing resource versioning to user a [major].[minor] schema would also make
+> resource versions even more confusing for users.

 Without a more concrete strategy for resource versioning, it is impossible to have different versions of Auth running concurrently.
 Auth needs to be aware of the exact version of a resource that clients are requesting to determine if the